 - Upload pdf copies of the following documents * to FEMA’s Logistics Gateway:

-- Signed FEMA Transportation Service Provider (TSP) Certification Statement
+- Signed FEMA Transportation Service Provider (TSP) Agreement and Certification Statement

 - Proof of current cargo insurance coverage of at least $300,000

 - Copy of the firm's SCAC Assignment letter from NMFTA

 5.Visit www.sam.gov to verify that your company’s registration in the System for Award Management (SAM) is current and active.

 6.Complete Logistics Gateway training.
 Following FEMA’s review and approval of the documents provided in Step 4, a link to Logistics Gateway training will be provided.
 To complete this step, TSPs must:

 - Complete the online Logistics Gateway training course,